atet/unity/README.md

 ### 0. Requirements

+* You do _NOT_ need to know how to program to complete this tutorial.
 * An Android mobile phone is required to test your application.
 * This tutorial was developed on Microsoft Windows 10, Unity 2019.2.15f1, and Visual Studio Code 1.38.1
    * Different versions of Unity may have slightly different menu placement, menu names, etc.
-   * Both Unity and Visual Studio Code is also available on Mac OS X and Linux
+   * Both Unity and Visual Studio Code is also available on Mac OS X and Linux.

 [Back to Top](#table-of-contents)